Red Sox vs. Astros Player Props Betting Odds

 Bregman Stats

-- Alex Bregman has 123 hits with 19 doubles, three triples, 20 home runs, 71 walks and 82 RBI.
-He's also stolen four bases.
+- Alex Bregman has put up 124 hits with 19 doubles, three triples, 20 home runs and 72 walks.
+He has driven in 82 runs with four stolen bases.

-- Bregman takes a three-game streak with at least one hit into this matchup.
-During his last five outings he is hitting .421 with three doubles, a triple, two home runs, three walks and six RBI.
+- Bregman heads into this game looking to extend his four-game hit streak.
+In his last five games he is hitting .389 with two doubles, a triple, a home run, four walks and three RBI.

 Bregman Recent Games